 For information on these entitlements please contact the College.

 Although we have made every effort to ensure that the information in this booklet is accurate, details are subject to change and the College reserves the right to make such changes as are deemed necessary.

 We hope that everything goes well with your course, but sometimes problems arise.
 Therefore, if you are unhappy with our service, please let us know so that we can learn for the future.
-If you have a complaint, please raise it in the first instance with your tutor or the Adult Education Manager.
-If you are still unhappy with the situation, you can write to the Principal.
+If you have a complaint, please raise it in the first instance with your tutor.
+If you are still unhappy with the situation, you can follow the complaints procedure and write to the Principal.
 We shall always try to respond quickly and constructively.